paul-nema/hackerrank/README.md

 # hackerrank

 It’s been a bit since I've seriously coded C++.
 Decided to refresh my skills in order to get back into the industry.
 Happened across hanckerrank.com and decided this is a vehicle to achieve that objective.
 Originally, I started with LeetCode but I’ve found HackerRank provides a better learning experience especially the discussion area where you see other REALLY efficient solutions.
-I learn a lot by seeing different solutions, the discussions surrounding them, their O(n), etc.
+I learn a lot by reviewing (after submitting my solution) different solutions, the discussions surrounding them, their O(n), etc.

 My plan is to eventually go back and rewite all my O(n^n) algorithms into something more much more efficient.
 To help that process I'm now including my test data, and test scripts if I have them.